Tom Miller (politician): Early career

 Miller served as an AmeriCorps VISTA volunteer in Baltimore for one year and as a legislative assistant to U.S. Representative John Culver of Iowa.
 He worked for the Baltimore Legal Aid Bureau, and taught at the University of Maryland School of Law.

 In 1973, Miller returned to northeast Iowa and opened a law practice in McGregor, Iowa.
 He served as the city attorney for McGregor and Marquette, Iowa for five years.
 In 1974, he won the Democratic nomination for Attorney General of Iowa, but lost the general election to Republican incumbent Richard C. Turner.

 Attorney General

 Miller was first elected Attorney General of Iowa in 1978, defeating Richard Turner in a rematch.
 He was re-elected in 1982 and 1986.
 In 1990 Miller ran for governor and lost to Donald Avenson in the Democratic primary.
 After that loss, Miller worked in private practice with the Des Moines office of the Faegre & Benson law firm.
 He was again elected Attorney General in 1994, and was re-elected in 1998, 2002, 2006, 2010, 2014, and 2018.
 Miller narrowly lost the 2022 election to Brenna Bird (a rematch of 2010).
 He was the longest-serving state attorney general in U.S. history.

+Personal life

+In 1981, Miller married Linda Cottington in 1981.
+They have one son, Matthew, who was born in 1982.

+Miller married Hollie Henderson, 12 years his junior, on November 20, 2004 and divorced in late 2015.
+He paid his wife $400,000 as a property settlement and an additional $4,166.66 per month until 2021.